Phreatomagmatic eruption: Grímsvötn eruptions

 The Grímsvötn volcano in Iceland is a sub-glacial volcano, located beneath the Vatnajökull ice cap.
 For a typical sub-glacial eruption, overlying glacial ice is melted by the heat of the volcano below, and the subsequent introduction of meltwater to the volcanic system results in a phreatomagmatic explosion.
 Grímsvötn is host to an active geothermal system and is prone to phreatomagmatic eruptions.
 The melting of the overlying Vatnajökull ice cap also forms sub-glacial lakes which, when conditions are right, can burst forth as catastrophic glacial outburst floods known as jökulhlaup.

+2022 Hunga Tonga–Hunga Haʻapai eruption

+On January 15, 2022, a powerful eruption occurred at the Hunga Tonga volcano.
+Rated as a VEI-5 eruption on the volcano explosivity index, this was the largest submarine volcanic eruption since the 1883 eruption of Krakatoa.
+This eruption was likely triggered by a phreatomagmatic interaction.
+This involved andesite magma (900-1100 C) and seawater around 150m in depth.
+Water pressure at this depth is around 15 bars.
+This resulted in a violent eruption, which included a huge ash column rising tens of kilometers into the atmosphere, intense volcanic lightning, and an eruption sound heard as far away as Anchorage, Alaska.